Cabinet Door Questions

 The basics — what we make

-We're a 25-year Canadian cabinet shop that mills custom doors and drawer fronts to your exact sizes.
-Everything is made-to-order in Warsaw, Ontario — not warehoused, not imported.
+We're a Canadian cabinet shop with over 25 years experience that mills custom doors and drawer fronts to your exact sizes.
+Everything is made-to-order in our shop — not warehoused, not imported.
 Below: the basics on materials, construction styles, and how MDF actually behaves in a real kitchen.

 Watch — the 6-minute version